Getting Started with the micro:bit

 |Microcontroller as Temperature Sensor on micro:bit||Microcontroller as Temperature Sensor on micro:bit v2|

 Used to upload code to your micro:bit or power from your computer or laptop.
+You can also send and receive serial data from the MakeCode Serial Console or a Serial Terminal.

 |USB Port on micro:bit||USB Port on micro:bit v2|